prodbyola/mini-video-uploader/README.md

 ### MINI VIDEO UPLOADER

 A mini video uploading app created with VueJS.
+See the **screenshots** folder for screenshots.

 ## Features
 * User Authentication